 If you love libraries or have always dreamed of stacking wooden shelves with hardback books, you might have to temper your dreams a little bit, but there is absolutely no reason why it couldn't come partially true.
 And if you’re considering a job in a library, then some training will be required.

 Here we’ve curated the best courses out there for anyone with an interest in a career in libraries or information studies, a field that contains more options than you might think.

-See our latest October 2016 deals for librarian online courses
+See our latest August 2020 deals for librarian courses online

 Mastering Python - Networking and Security from Udemy

 Learn how to sell books and ebooks to libraries from Udemy

 Highly acclaimed author, Elaine Wilkes, shows you how to market books, both in print and digital.View details

 There are a few places that will provide undergraduate study in librarian or information studies, but you will not have the widest range of choice if you choose this path.
 However, the course is offered by some prestigious institutions and some of the available courses include:

 - Bachelor of Information Studies at Charles Sturt University.